Chart Color Schemes

 Kuraby is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The dwelling structure in Kuraby, as per the latest Census, consisted of 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 80.4% houses and 19.6% other dwellings.
-The home ownership level in Kuraby was 34.4%, similar to Brisbane metro, with the rest of dwellings either mortgaged (40.4%) or rented (25.2%).
-The median monthly mortgage repayment in Kuraby was $2,100, higher than Brisbane metro's average of $1,800.
-The median weekly rent figure in Kuraby was recorded at $400, the same as Brisbane metro's figure.
-Nationally, Kuraby's mortgage repayments are significantly higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+In comparison, Brisbane metro had 80.4% houses and 19.6% other dwellings.
+Home ownership in Kuraby was at 34.4%, similar to Brisbane metro's level.
+The remaining dwellings were either mortgaged (40.4%) or rented (25.2%).
+The median monthly mortgage repayment in the area was $2,100, higher than Brisbane metro's average of $1,800.
+The median weekly rent figure in Kuraby was recorded at $400, matching Brisbane metro's figure.
+Nationally, Kuraby's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing